tum-i4/macke/README.md

 * AFL See AFL's [Quickstart guide](http://lcamtuf.coredump.cx/afl/QuickStartGuide.txt)

 ### Step 1: LLVM and KLEE with targeted search
 Building KLEE can be a complicated task and there are multiple strategies for it.
 We suggest the setup described in our [Step-by-Step manual](https://github.com/hutoTUM/install-klee).
 But whatever way you choose, MACKE needs a special search mode, that is not part of the official KLEE code, yet.
-We aim to merge it into KLEE someday, but till then, you need to use [our fork of KLEE](https://github.com/tum-i22/klee22) and checkout its **sonar** branch.
+We aim to merge it into KLEE someday, but till then, you need to use [our fork of KLEE](https://github.com/tum-i22/klee22).

 For our step-by-step manual, this means, that you have to adapt one command.
 Instead of:
 ```